deverka/moonbeam_subquery_tutorial/README.md

 This project is also hosted by SubQuery's **Managed Service** and you can view it in **SubQuery Explorer** — a marketplace of all pulished projects.
 You can test queries directly in your browser using our GraphQl playground: https://explorer.subquery.network/subquery/subquery/Moonbeam-Subquery-Integration-Tutorial

-## Basic Frontier EVM Starter

-A basic Frontier EVM example project with an event and call handler.
-Read more about this at https://university.subquery.network/build/substrate-evm.html.
-This project can be use as a starting point for developing your SubQuery project

-The Starter Package is an example that you can use as a starting point for developing your SubQuery project.
-A SubQuery package defines which data The SubQuery will index from the Substrate blockchain, and how it will store it.

 ## Preparation

 #### Environment